Ciro23/wp-star-wars-api/README.md

 # WordPress plugin Star Wars API
 If added to /wp-content/plugins/ a new shortcode callable with [swapi] is available.
-After quering the Star Wars API, the results are stored in json files (one for every "query type"), which are used for 24 hours after their last modification.
+After querying the Star Wars API, the results are stored in json files (one for every "query type"), which are used for 24 hours after their last modification.

 ## Usages
 [swapi query=films] => default behaviour